Valene L. Smith

-Valene Lucy Smith (February 14, 1926 – January 16, 2024) was an American anthropologist and geographer.
-Smith is considered to be the founder of the field of tourism studies.
+Valene Lucy Smith (February 14, 1926 – January 16, 2024) was an American anthropologist and geographer who is considered to be the founder of the field of tourism studies.

 Early life (1926–1966)

-Smith was born in Spokane, Washington, on February 14, 1926, to Earnest and Lucy Blachly Smith. she was raised in a small apartment in Los Angeles.
+Smith was born in Spokane, Washington, on February 14, 1926, to Earnest and Lucy Blachly Smith.
+She was raised in a small apartment in Los Angeles.
 As a child and young adult, she traveled across the United States with her parents—usually just her mother in their Buick named "Lizzie"—visiting all 48 states by 1947.
 She obtained a bachelor of arts in geography from the University of California, Los Angeles in 1946.
 She then began teaching at the Los Angeles City College and obtained a masters degree from UCLA in 1950.

 From 1950 to 1953, Smith traveled to Alaska and Europe, before teaching at the University of Peshawar in 1953 as a Fulbright Scholar.
 She continued traveling throughout the 1950s.
 In 1955, she led a student group on a two-month tour of Europe at the request of the Los Angeles Unified School District.
 She also planned an "Around the World in 80 Days Tour" in 1957, during which she and her tour group dined with Soong Mei-ling, the first lady of the Republic of China.
 In 1959, she opened a travel agency called Jet-Age Travel Service in Hollywood, Los Angeles.
 Smith earned a doctorate of anthropology from the University of Utah in 1966 while on a 15-month sabbatical, writing a dissertation about tourism's effects on indigenous people in Alaska.